EducloudAI/AI-Integration-Framework/README.md

 ➡️ [AI Native Didactics](docs/ai-native-didactics)

 ---
+### 🌟 Elegant by Design
+Although the AI Integration Framework is broad and comprehensive, it remains remarkably clear and straightforward.
+No unnecessary complexity, no abstract detours, just a clean and logical structure that anyone can understand.

+Every layer, component and question is designed to be immediately useful.
+This elegance makes the framework accessible for all roles in an organization, while still providing the depth required for enterprise‑level AI adoption.

+---
 ## ⚡ Getting Started in 5 Minutes

 1.  **Understand the Core:** Start with **[Layer 0: The Prompt Framework](docs/layer-0-core/layer-0-core.md)**.
 This is the foundational tool for creating clear, reusable AI instructions.